Phonics and Reading

 Deduce – make logical conclusions from information given in the text and inferring by having the ability to go beyond the information provided in the text

-Spellings will link to the Read Write Inc program where the children will learn and practice different sounds and words from their weekly focus book, culminating in a weekly spelling test.
-We also use the Spelling Pathways programme to ensure rapid progress for all children across the school.
+Spellings will link to the Read Write Inc programme where the children will learn and practice different sounds and words from their weekly focus book, culminating in a weekly spelling revision.
+In KS2 we use the Read Write Inc Spelling Scheme and differentiate across all year groups to ensure rapid progress for all children across the school.